Guardsquare/android-overlay-detection/README.md

 ## ❓ How to use the application?

-The application demos techniques to protect against filter attacks that you can apply to your own application.
+The application demonstrates techniques to protect against filter attacks that you can apply to your own application.
 To get the most out of the example application, the code is best read together with the [companion blog post](https://www.guardsquare.com/blog/protecting-against-android-overlay-attacks-guardsquare).